 Discount Eligibility Engines

-The following implementation demonstrates a stateless, memory-bounded eligibility evaluator with explicit error handling, deterministic reconciliation routing, and idempotent execution guarantees.
+The following implementation is a stateless, memory-bounded eligibility evaluator with explicit error handling, deterministic reconciliation routing, and idempotent execution guarantees.
+It is deliberately pure: it takes an event plus a resolved entitlement snapshot and returns a decision, with no I/O of its own, so it can be unit-tested exhaustively and replayed against historical inputs.

 import logging